 “You get on the Tube and you can barely move.
 London is stuffed with people.
 Under the present regime the numbers are going to keep going up and up and up.”

 More depressing, in many ways, are the shallow and defensive counter arguments of the refugee and asylum seeker groups.
 They’re reduced to detailed arguments on speed of decisions, enforcement policy and dispersion – they’ve surrendered the principle entirely to the Daily Mail et al. It’s politically impossible to defend immigration to the UK right now.
-No mainstream group feels able to advance a pro-immigration line.
+No mainstream group feels able to advance a pro-immigration line, or even a pro-asylum line, or a pro-refugee line.
 Only the free traders can comfortably propose opening the borders.
 Immigration will presumably remain a dirty word until the UK and European populations start to fall visibly, as they surely will.
 What we need is an enlightened combination of pragmatism and principle in support of immigration – before it’s too late.